Can The Correlation Coefficient Be Negative

 2. Consider Confounding Variables: Think carefully about potential confounding variables that could be influencing the relationship between the two variables of interest.
 Consider collecting data on these variables and using statistical techniques such as multiple regression to control for their effects.

-3. Use Appropriate Statistical Methods: Ensure that the Pearson correlation coefficient is appropriate for the data.
+3. Use Appropriate Statistical Methods: see to it that the Pearson correlation coefficient is appropriate for the data.
 If the data is not normally distributed or if the relationship is non-linear, consider using alternative methods such as Spearman's rank correlation or non-parametric tests.

 4. Interpret the Results Cautiously: Avoid overinterpreting the correlation coefficient.
 Remember that correlation does not imply causation, and that the relationship between two variables may be influenced by other factors.